scottish-government-design-system/designsystem.gov.scot/components/site-header/index.md

 1. Plain header
 2. Plain header with logo and site title
 3. Header with search
-4. Header with primary navigation
+4. Header with site navigation
-5. Header with search and primary navigation
+5. Header with search and site navigation
 6. Header with Phase Label

 ## Mobile version
-Navigation links may form part of an expandable.
-This is represented in the header by a burger /menu icon.
+Site navigation is hidden from view until the user clicks or taps on a 'menu' button.

 ## Supporting evidence for using this component
-None.

-## Website analytics and the use of this component
 Analytics evidence from mygov.scot and gov.scot shows that users are familiar with the logo as a route to the homepage.

 Users were more likely to navigate to site sections of gov.scot using the primary site navigation in the header, rather than using homepage panel items (Google Analytics, July 2019)

 ## Accessibility Features
 * Links in the header including the branding need to have clear focus and hover states to meet accessibility requirements. (link to separate page explaining why this is important)